michaelyurachek/men-vs-woman/README.md

 #

-### Recent Updates | 05 / 17 / 2024 9:30 AM
+### Recent Updates | 05 / 21 / 2024 10:05 AM

-> 1 - Updated html file and began working on the website for data visualization
+> 1 - Completed header setup for website and began data display
 >
-> 2 - Completed all Google forms and can now begin the survey process
+> 2 - Google surveys are now being collected and cleaned
 >
-> 3 - Created a bug report form in case people find bugs they would like to report
+> 3 - Starting the python scripts to make graphs
 >
-> 4 - Code of conduct was updated with form guidlines and a project copyright
+> 4 - Added csv files from the decorated spreadsheet
+>
+> 5 - Created presentation and will begin setup

-**New file versions** - ``0.00.02 (Pre-Alpha)``
+**New file versions** - ``0.00.03 (Pre-Alpha)``